 - Students may appeal their suspension/termination of eligibility for Financial Aid only for "extraordinary circumstances" to the Financial Aid Appeals Committee.
 Examples of extraordinary circumstances may include illness or an accident.

 - Appeals must be done on the Appeals form and MUST BE accompanied by appropriate documentation.
 Appeals will be limited to a total of three (3) per student during their time at PCC.
 Appeals will be heard once each semester, after final grades for the term have been submitted.
-The deadlines for filing an appeal are as follows:

 Students will be notified within four business days from the date final grades are due in to the Registrar's office.

 - Students who have had their Financial Aid eligibility terminated may be reinstated in one of the following ways: